Gas Fire Service Cost

 - If any additional work needs to take place

-If you choose to hire a local contractor to carry out your gas fire service, you can expect to pay a lot less than if you were to opt for a national company.
+By hiring a local contractor to carry out your gas fire service, providing they are qualified to do so, you can expect to pay a lot less than if you were to opt for a national company.

-And, if your property is located in London, you can expect to pay around £20 to £60 more for the cost of labour than those based in the north or other parts of the UK.
+If your property is located in London, you can expect the job to cost around £20 to £60 more in labour fees than those based in the North or other parts of the UK.

 There are several cost-affected factors of getting a gas fire service.
 Below is a list of things that may affect the price of the job: